lejard-h/chopper/getting-started.md

 ```

-Handling I/O and other exceptions should be done by using `try-catch` blocks around the requests.
+Handling I/O and other exceptions should be done by surrounding requests with `try-catch` blocks.